madchap/energiapro_gas_consumption/README.md

 ## No error, but no data either
 - Make sure you've configured your installation number within double quotes and that it is the right number.

-TODO:
+# TODO:
-- check not reloading same date
+- check not reloading same date several times
-- howto load historical data (w.g. fiddling with SQL db)
-- how to backdate for previous day?
+- how to backdate for previous day? (e.g. come up with good SQL probably)
-- Identify when it upload numbers